 Other Key Steps

 After accepting your offer, you can complete your housing application and sign up for new student registration.
-You’ll also be able to view any registration homework or placement exams, which you’ll need to complete before registering for classes.
+You’ll also be able to view any pre-advising worksheets or placement exams, which you’ll need to complete before registering for classes.
 In addition, you must send your final transcripts and any other requested documents our way.
 Last steps include setting up your tuition billing and receiving required immunizations.
 International transfers must complete the I-20 as well.

 And that’s it!
 Again, be sure to log in to your myIllini account.
 Here, you can look at your Admitted Student Checklist to see specific requirements and due dates.
 Now, let’s get into the fun stuff!